 Tuition for international students at Midland College is $6,300 per year.

-Midland College is a public, state institution, so it offers a reduced tuition rate of $4,980 for in-state students who attend full-time.
+Midland College is a public, state institution, so it offers a reduced tuition rate of $4,980 for students who qualify as state residents and attend full-time.
 For students who are not considered Texas-residents, out-of-state tuition is $6,300 a year.

 Midland College has the same tuition for international students as for those from out of state.

-International students at Midland College can expect to pay around $6,300 per year, before any scholarships or financial aid.
+International students at Midland College can expect to pay around $6,300 per year, before any scholarships, grants or other financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

 In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Midland College.